Queens' College, Cambridge: Friar's Court

-The College experienced a growth in student numbers during the 19th century, bringing with it the need for additional student accommodation.
+The college experienced a growth in student numbers during the 19th century, bringing with it the need for additional student accommodation.
 The President's second garden was taken as the site for new student accommodation called Friars' Building, designed by W. M. Fawcett and built in 1886.
 The building, named after the Cambridge Whitefriars, accommodates 52 students and fellows.

 Friars' Building is flanked to the East by the Dokett Building.
 Dokett Building was designed by Cecil Greenwood Hare and built in 1912 from thin red Daneshill brick with Corsham stone dressings and mullioned windows.
 It stands on the former site of almshouses which were maintained by benefaction from a former President of the college Andrew Dokett.
 The almshouses were demolished in 1911 to make way for the new building.
 On demolition of the almshouses, a fund was made available for payment of pensions – always to eight women — in accordance with the will of Dokett.
 In 2014, Dokett Building underwent major restorations, with the majority of the bricks in the building being replaced and the rooms being reconfigured.
 In 2019, railings were restored to the Queens' Lane elevation of Dokett Building.
 These railings were based on the original design of the railings outside Dokett Building in 1912, but at a lowered height to preserve sightlines from groundfloor windows.
 This building is largely occupied by second and third years, along with some fellows.

 The Erasmus Building completes Friar's Court on the West.
 It was designed by Sir Basil Spence and erected in 1959, and is notable for being the first college building on the Backs to be designed in the Modernist tradition.
 The modern design of the building generated some controversy and the project encountered strong resistance at the time.
 It was officially opened by H.M.
 The Queen Mother in June 1961.
 The lawn in front includes a crown bowling green laid out in the 16th century.

 Cripps Court

 Cripps Court, incorporating Lyon Court (named after the late Queen Mother), was designed by Sir Philip Powell of Powell & Moya and built in stages between 1972 and 1988.
+It was described by Stephen Gardiner as "easily the best piece of modern architecture by a British architect anywhere."
 In brutalist style it houses a bar and gymnasium with squash courts, 171 student bedrooms, three fellows' flats, a solarium, dining hall and kitchens, various function rooms, a large multipurpose auditorium (The Fitzpatrick Hall) and three combination rooms (Junior for undergraduate students, Middle for postgraduates, and Senior for fellows).
 It was the benefaction of the Cripps Foundation and the largest building erected by the college.
 A fourth floor was added in 2007, providing student accommodation and fellows' offices.